floragc-octo/am-i-doing-this-in-prod/README.md

 # Am I doing this in Prod ?

+Have you ever come close to create a silly product on production while thinking you were on your testing tab ?

 This extension display a ribbon on specific pages in order to have a quick view of which environment you're in !

 <img src="documentation/assets/example.png" height="250"/>